JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

     after which your `julia` command should point to Julia 1.11 per default.

 ## The REPL
-Julias main interface is the REPL (read-eval-print-loop).
+Julia's main interface is the REPL (read-eval-print-loop).
 It is similar to `ipython` or the Matlab command window.
 You can execute code in the REPL by typing it.
 Try `julia> println("hello world")<RETURN>` to run your first Julia command.
 Exit the REPL by pressing `<ctrl>+d` or typing `exit()<RETURN>`.